JonathanGrant92/HelloGit/README.md

 # hello-world
 #### Hello Github

 I am familiar with Python, Octave, C++ and Java from university courses.
 My goal is to earn a bachelors of science in computer science.
-Along the way, I plan to learn as much about programming as I can.
+In pursuit of this goal, I want to become a software developer.

 My Profile
 <ul>